 What natural wonders can one expect to see in Joshua Tree?

 Another thing that makes this park special is its natural wonders.
 The park’s oldest rocks are 1.7 billion years old, and over time, they have eroded into amazing and unique rock formations.
-Over 250 bird species visit the park; seventy-eight of their nest and raise their young there.
+Over 250 bird species visit the park; seventy-eight nest and raise their young there.

-Other wildlife is abundant in Joshua Tree National Park too, you might see snakes, bighorn sheep, coyotes, bobcats, jackrabbits, desert tortoises, lizards, and more during your visit.
+Other wildlife is abundant in Joshua Tree National Park, too, you might see snakes, bighorn sheep, coyotes, bobcats, jackrabbits, desert tortoises, lizards, and more during your visit.
 And, of course, everyone loves the Joshua trees.

 What is there to do inside the park?

-People find Joshua Tree National Park to be a special place because of all the recreational opportunities they can enjoy there.
+People find Joshua Tree National Park a special place because of all the recreational opportunities they can enjoy there.
 Camping is just the tip of the iceberg.
 Joshua Tree is full of nature walks and hiking trails.